 When visiting Vienna, we stayed in the Kunsthaus Apartments Vienna, which has regular promotions in order to make your stay affordable.

-Want to save your budget for other stuff?
+Want to save youbudget for other stuff?
 Check out the Wombat’s City Hostel.

 Prague - Day 11 and 12

-Prague is in the middle between Berlin, Vienna, and Munich.
-On top of that, it’s a great city trip in Europe and you can easily include it into your awesome 2-week Interrail itinerary for Europe.
+Prague is in the middle between Berlin, Vienna and Munich.
+On top of that, it’s a great city trip in Europe and you can easily include it into your awesome 2-week Central and Eastern Europe Interrail route.

 Interrail from Vienna to Prague

 The Vienna to Prague train ride takes around 4 hours with a direct train line.